 Large numbers of people join the Communist Party here in Britain every year.
 Usually they are induced to become members after they have been drawn into one of the Party's campaigns on humanitarian, industrial or quite limited political issues.
 They may join as a result of an emotional appeal to do so made by a Communist speaker at a great demonstration.
-They will almost certainly know little about Marxism and nothing about dialectical materialism are served up in highly sugar-coated form.
-This will be followed by a course entitled 'Scientific Socialism', which is, in fact, the elements of historical materialism - or dialectical materialism applied to history.
+They will almost certainly know little about Marxism and nothing about dialectical materialism.

+But they will quickly learn.
+First, they are asked to attend a beginners' course of classes where the barest elements of Marxism are served up in highly sugarcoated form.
+This will be followed by a course entitled coated form.
+This will be followed by a course entitled ge 2 14th April 2023 'Scientific Socialism', which is, in fact, the elements of historical materialism - or dialectical materialism applied to history.